A determinantal formula for cluster variables in cluster algebras from surfaces: Perfect matchings

 \begin{proof} Take the vertex set $V$ of $G$ to be $\{1,\ldots, n\}$, and consider the simple graph $s(G)$ with edge set $E'$.
 Let $k=n/2$.
 Each partition $P = \{\{i_l, j_l\} \mid 1\leq l \leq k\}$ as in definition \ref{pfaff} corresponds to a possible set of independent edges in the simple graph $s(G)$.
 For $C=\Bo(z)$, the associated term $c_P$ is

 Thus, $c_P \neq 0$ if and only if $P$ corresponds to a perfect matching $M$ in $s(G)$, as $P$ is a partition.
 Note that the coefficient $\prod_{l=1}^k m(i_l,j_l)$ is the number of ways of getting the matching $M$ in $s(G)$ from a matching in $G$.
 Since different matchings of $s(G)$ differ by at least one edge, terms corresponding to distinct matchings cannot cancel each other.
-This completes the proof. \end{proof} As Tutte first observed \cite{T}, the previous argument and Lemma \ref{cay} imply that a graph $G$ admits a perfect matching if and only if there is some orientation $\overrightarrow{G}$ for which $\det (\Bo(z)) \neq 0$.
-Call the polynomial $\operatorname{pff}(\Bo(z))$ the pfaffian of $\overrightarrow{G}$, and denote it by $\pff(\overrightarrow{G})$.
+This completes the proof. \end{proof} As observed by Tutte in \cite{T}, the previous argument and Lemma \ref{cay} imply that a graph $G$ admits a perfect matching if and only if there is some orientation $\overrightarrow{G}$ for which $\det (\Bo(z)) \neq 0$.
+Call the polynomial $\operatorname{pff}(\Bo(z))$ the \textit{pfaffian} of $\overrightarrow{G}$, and denote it by $\pff(\overrightarrow{G})$.
+Note that this polynomial is defined only up to a sign that depends on the chosen labeling of the vertices of $G$.

 \begin{cor} Let $\overrightarrow{G}$ be an oriented graph.
-Then $ |\operatorname{pff}(\Bo(1))| \leq \Phi(G)$. \end{cor} An orientation $\overrightarrow{G}$ of $G$ for which the equality is attained in the previous corollary is called a \textit{pfaffian} orientation.
+Then $ |\operatorname{pff}(\Bo(1))| \leq \Phi(G)$. \end{cor} An orientation $\overrightarrow{G}$ of $G$ for which the equality is attained in the previous corollary is a \textit{pfaffian} orientation.
 Likewise, a graph is \textit{pfaffian} if it admits a pfaffian orientation.
-Observe that for such an orientation, the pfaffian of $\overrightarrow{G}$ is a polynomial whose coefficients all have the same sign.
+For such an orientation, the pfaffian of $\overrightarrow{G}$ is a polynomial whose coefficients all have the same sign.
 Indeed, in such a case $\pff(\overrightarrow{G}) = \pm \phi_G$.
-We cite a useful characterization of pfaffian orientations taken from \cite{LP}.
-Call a cycle $C$ of a graph $G$ \textit{nice} if $G-V(C)$ admits a perfect matching. \begin{teo}(\cite{LP}, Theorem 8.3.2) Let $G$ be an even graph and $\overrightarrow{G}$ an orientation of $G$.
-Then $\overrightarrow{G}$ is pfaffian if and only if, when traversing each even nice cycle of $G$ in an arbitrary direction, it has an odd number of arrows that agree with the orientation $\overrightarrow{G}$. \end{teo}

-Furthermore, the following theorem is classic, and a proof can be found in \cite{LP} where it appears as Theorem 8.3.4. \begin{teo} (Kasteleyn) Every even planar graph is pfaffian. \end{teo}
+We cite a useful characterization of pfaffian orientations.
+Call a cycle $C$ of a graph $G$ \textit{nice} if $G-V(C)$ admits a perfect matching.
+An oriented even cycle is \emph{oddly oriented} if it has an odd number of arrows that agree with any of its two opposite cyclic orientations. \begin{teo}(\cite{LP}, Theorem 8.3.2) Let $G$ be an even graph and $\overrightarrow{G}$ an orientation of $G$.
+Then $\overrightarrow{G}$ is pfaffian if and only if each even nice cycle of $G$ is oddly oriented. \end{teo} Furthermore, the following is classic.
+A proof can be found in \cite{LP}, Theorem 8.3.4. \begin{teo} (Kasteleyn) Every even planar graph is pfaffian. \end{teo}